 Cognitive & Emotional Recovery

-Many patients understandable feel angry, depressed, or anxious after suffering a stroke.
-They may worry about their work, money, and/or their personal relationships ? and the exhaustion and frustration caused by the stroke may make this even worse.
-30?50 percent of stroke survivors develop depression after suffering from a stroke ? and they may not be affected until later in the recovery process.
+Many patients understandable feel angry, depressed, or anxious when recovering from a stroke.
+They may worry about their work, money, and/or their personal relationships, and the exhaustion and frustration caused by the stroke may make this even worse.
+30/50 percent of stroke survivors develop depression after suffering from a stroke, and they may not be affected until later in the recovery process.
 If the patient has difficulty controlling their emotions, seems continually down, or behaves unusually, consult a physician to develop a plan to treat depression as soon as possible to keep it from interfering with recovery.

 Cognitive and/or emotional therapy may include: